UniMath/agda-unimath/src/foundation/dependent-sums-pullbacks.lagda.md

 ### Pullbacks are preserved by dependent sums

-A family of squares over a pullback square is a family of pullback squares if and only if the induced square of total spaces is a pullback square.
+#### A family of squares over a pullback square is a family of pullback squares if and only if the total square is

 ```agda
 module _